markmrsmith/MQTTCleints/README.md

 ## To build in Windows

+ open MQTTClientPublisher.sln in visual studio and build open MQTTClientSubscriber.sln in visual studio and build

+ **or**
 ```windows_build.bat```
 **complies both the c client publisher and subscriber
 ** may need to update the path to your complier